ricardoas/CMART/README.md

 If you would like deployment ready VMs, please visit http://theone.ece.cmu.edu/cmart.

-This application was (intially) written and designed by Andrew Turner, Andrew Fox, John Payne, and Hyong Kim.
+This application was (intially) written and designed by Andrew Turner, Andrew Fox, John Payne, and Hyong Kim at the Electrical and Computing Engineering Department of Carnegie Mellon University.